 This project will evaluate the rates of basalt weathering as a function of soil type and land use to determine if weathering rates can be accelerated sufficiently to consume atmospheric CO2 on short timescales.
 Co-benefits of using basalt as a soil amendment (partial avoidance of CO2 emission from the use of Aglime, increased oceanic alkalinity, enhanced availability of P and other critical plant nutrients) will also be investigated.

 Lead Applicant: Dr Jonathan Turner | Host: University College Dublin

-Project Title: Reconstructing the late Quaternary history of the River Nore using OSL
+Project Title: Reconstructing the late Quaternary history of the River Nore using OSL dating

 Project Description: This proposal seeks to acquire funding to implement fundamental geoscience research in Quaternary geology.
 The research project addresses an under-researched area in the Quaternary in an Irish context: fluvial geomorphology.
 Using the River Nore as a case study catchment, we will implement established techniques in palaeoflood hydrology to assess the development of the floodplain-channel system and evidence of past extreme flooding events, beyond recorded datasets.
 Advanced geochronological techniques will be applied to date the flood sediments, namely optically stimulated luminescence dating, which has hitherto not been applied to Irish fluvial sediments, generating a novel methodological contribution.